 The NASCAR Hall of Fame

 Auto fans, rejoice!
 NC is home to the NASCAR Hall of Fame, which honors auto racing.
-They have interactive exhibits such as Heritage Speedway, Whelen Hall of Champions, Hall of Honor, and more, which will surely entice all racing fans.
-There are guided tours you can join that show in-depth storytelling of the people behind NASCAR, the heritage, history, and facts, as well as personal anecdotes.
-They also have a gear shop where you can shop and a cafe, where you can refuel!
+They have interactive exhibits such as Heritage Speedway, Whelen Hall of Champions, and Hall of Honor, which will entice all racing fans.
+There are guided tours you can join that show in-depth storytelling of the people behind NASCAR, heritage, history, facts, and personal anecdotes.
+They also have a gear shop where you can shop and a cafe where you can refuel!

 Location: 400 E M.L.K.
 Jr Blvd, Charlotte, NC 28202, USA